 Looking back now, it appears to be a pioneering milestone which has firmly placed India on the global map.
-The Central Government celebrated the silver jubilee of this landmark initiative by virtually opening up the entire economy.
+The Central Government celebrated the silver jubilee of this landmark initiative by .
 Here are some of the recent changes relating to foreign investment:

 1. Food Products manufactured/produced in India.

 It has now been decided to permit 100% FDI under the government approval route for trading, including through e-commerce, in respect of food products manufactured or produced in India.